 Community Crossroads is committed to providing high quality services that meet the needs of those we serve.
 As a part of our ongoing quality assurance activities, our program conducts a survey after each child is discharged from the program.
 All results are shared with the Quality Assurance Committee and our providers on a quarterly basis.

 The transition from Early Supports & Services to Preschool Special Education is a very important time for families and their child.
 Community Crossroads provides a Transition Open House workshop in the spring and fall each year for all families in Early Supports & Services.
-This event is hosted by Easter Seals of Salem.
 This presentation is done by The Parent Information Center.
 The Parent Information Center staff provides information and support to parents and others so that they may participate effectively as team members in the Special Education process.
 We believe that the best transitions occur when families and staff work together as a team.
 The workshop is for our families and special education preschool coordinators.
-Childcare is provided so that parents can view a power point presentation regarding the process.
 After the presentation, families meet with their school coordinators to find out more about the programs available in their district.
 It’s also a great way to meet other families that are going through similar transitions.

 We continue to work on Supporting Successful Early Childhood Transitions (SSECT).
-Jennifer Cunha, Parent Information Center representative and Pam Miller –Salet from Preschool Technical Assistance Network (PTAN) have been conducting workshops with our providers, all of our school districts and Community Crossroads Early Supports & Services staff.
+Michelle Lewis, Parent Information Center Director has been conducting workshops with our providers, all of our school districts and Community Crossroads Early Supports & Services staff.
 They have shared best practices from around the state and technical assistance.
 We feel that all schools and providers were represented and worked together to create this agreement.

 Community Crossroads also continues to support families through support groups and playgroups in the community.
 We have provided some funding for families to participate in community therapeutic groups.
-In the past year we have continued to assist families with swimming lessons, Kindermusik with Miss Rose for music therapy, and sensory workshops at Easter Seals of Salem.
 We will continue to support our families with knowledge and understanding of their child’s development needs.